 If you have already taken out a car insurance policy but unintentionally failed to declare a speed awareness course, you should contact them and inform them you’ve taken the course.

-There is a chance that your premiums will increase both those in the future and retrospectively, but the financial and legal implications of driving without insurance are far greater.
+There is a chance that your premiums will increase, but if you’re caught lying then your insurance will be invalidated, and the financial and legal implications of driving without insurance are far greater.

 Before you borrow a friend's of relative's car, do you know whether you're insured?
 Even if you have your own comprehensive car insurance policy, you may not be covered to drive another vehicle.Learn more